KChen-lab/Monopogen/README.md

 [2023-05-07 08:40:36,538] INFO     Monopogen.py Success!
 See instructions above.
 ```
 ### germline calling ###
 To detect putative somatic SNVs, we need to call germline module to build the LD refinement model.
-The required `region.lst` could be set as
+The required `region.lst` can be set as
 (Note, only the whole chromosome calling is allowed!)
 ```
 less region.lst
 chr20
 ```
-Users also need to preprare for following files `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz` from [1KG3 imputation panel from 1KG3](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/) and `GRCh38.chr20.fa`.
+Users also need to prepare the following files `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz` from [1KG3 imputation panel from 1KG3](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/) and `GRCh38.chr20.fa`.

 ```
 ${path}/src/Monopogen.py  germline  -a ${path}/apps  -r region.lst \